-A: We do not know of any business to be considered at the meeting other than election of 11 directors, the advisory vote our executive compensation, the advisory vote regarding the frequency of future advisory votes on our executive compensation, the and the ratification of Crowe Horwath LLP as our independent registered public accounting firm for 2017.
+A: We do not know of any business to be considered at the meeting other than election of 10 directors, the advisory vote on our executive compensation, and the ratification of Moss Adams LLP as our independent registered public accounting firm for 2018.
 If any other business is properly presented at the meeting and TriCo did not have notice of such proposal a reasonable time before the date of this proxy statement, your proxy gives Richard P. Smith, our president and chief executive officer, and Richard O'Sullivan, executive vice president of our subsidiary, Tri Counties Bank, authority to vote on these matters in their discretion.